Checking in at awesome Dexamenes Seaside Hotel, a new entry, member of the Design Hotels

 Imagine an industrial-chic bungalow by the sea, with 70s modernist touches; its private terrace within steps from the famous vast sandy beach of Kourouta.
 The ambience of the place is really captivating.
 There were moments I thought I was playing in a French “Nouvelle Vague” movie.
 I just wanted to stay there and gaze at the mesmerizing views that kept changing throughout the day.

 I happened to be there on the longest day of the year, so I enjoyed a glorious sunset before I headed to the restaurant of Dexamenes offering a small but inspiring menu of Greek dishes using local products.
-I was not lucky enough to attend the “ Kantharos gatherings”, evenings dedicated to wine-tasting and art, organized by the hotel, at the area of the two cylindrical wine tanks (hope to do so in the future, though).
+I was not lucky enough to attend the “ Kantharos gatherings”, evenings dedicated to wine-tasting and art, organized by the hotel and in collaboration with the curator Eleni Tranouli, at the area of the two cylindrical wine tanks (hope to do so in the future, though).

 The second day of my stay, after I had my breakfast at the all-day bar of the hotel (choosing from a banquet, full of healthy options and homemade products as well as from an eggs a la carte menu), I decided to explore a bit more the neoclassical building that sits next to the block of the wine tanks and that, in the past, used to house the general manager of the factory.
 That was another revelation!

 I stepped into the summer house of my dreams, the grand two-storey neoclassical sunny and airy Villa right on the beach, decorated in white, light grey and sky blue hues, ideal for family vacations.